Improved Quantum LDPC Decoding Strategies For The Misidentified Quantum Depolarizing Channel: Simulations for Improved Channel Decoding

 \subsection{Improved Decoding of Channel}

+In this section, a numerical approach to improving the performance of the sum-product decoder is described.
+The asymmetric behavior of the sum-product decoder shown in Fig. \ref{fig:fvsfhat} implies that in the case of channel mismatch, an overestimation of the channel flip probability is more desirable than underestimation.

-Consider now the case where a decoder can only attain partial channel information by probing the quantum channel using un-entangled or entangled quantum states (only one measurement each, \emph{i.e.} $N_m=1$).
-Given such partial information we will then weight our estimate of the channel parameter (at the decoder side) to large values (rather than smaller values) of the estimated flip probability.
-A schematic of our new decoding strategy is shown in Fig.~3.
+Consider the case where a decoder can only attain partial channel information by probing the quantum channel using un-entangled or entangled quantum states.
+Given such partial information we will then weight our estimate of the channel parameter (at the decoder side) to larger values (rather than smaller values) of the estimated flip probability.

-Re-simulated results for the case $A$ (unentangled state) and $B$ (entangled state) discussed in \cite{ShaneACTW2012} section III are plotted in Fig. \ref{fig:improvedA} and Fig. \ref{fig:improvedB}.
-Instead of estimating a noise level randomly from a truncated normal distribution (in a range of $0$ to $1$) characterized by mean $f$ and variance $(NJ(f))^{-1}$.
-Our new simulation results, shown in Fig.~4 and Fig.~5, attempt to mimic the situation where to any estimate of the total flip probability $\hat{f}$ an additional $\Delta f$ is added at the decoder side (with an upper limit on the flip probability related to Shannon's limit for the classical code rate).
-In the simulations, shown $\Delta f/\hat{f}$ was set at $0.5$.
-It is this new estimate that is referred to as ``improved decoder" in the figures.

-The quantum LDPC code used here has block length of $N = 1034$ qubits with its quantum code rate $R^{Q} = 1/2$.
-The decoding process terminates if $100$ block errors are collected or the maximum iteration number $(200)$ is reached.
-We can clearly see that by weighting the estimated channel information $\hat{f}$ higher (overestimating), an approximately $50\%$ improvement in performance for both using entangled quantum states and without entangled states.

-Various other simulations were run with $\Delta f/\hat{f}$ was set at other ratios.
-However, we find that setting $\Delta f/\hat{f}$ w at $0.5$ resulted in close to optimal performance for the specific code studied.
-It is straight forward to carry our a numerical fit to the curves shown Fig.~4 and Fig.~5, producing ``cost'' functions for the codes as a function of $\Delta f/\hat{f}$.
-Differentiating such curves with respect to $\Delta f/\hat{f}$ will lead to the value $\Delta f/\hat{f} \sim 0.5$.
-We conjecture that all quantum codes applied in misidentified depolarizing channels will show similar performance than that showed here.
-The specific value of $\Delta f/\hat{f}$, however, will likely vary from code to code.
-Such studies form part of our ongoing work in this area.

-In practical situations, a trade-off between entanglement consumption and quantum LDPC code performance is one of important aspect when partial channel information is available to the decoder.
-Theoretically, when the number of entanglement pairs used is very large, the performance should approach the case where perfect channel knowledge is known at the decoder side.
-However, a reduction in the number of required entanglement pairs could also yield a near optimal performance if a constant overestimation of channel is utilized when estimating the quantum channel.
+For a given true flip probability $f$, the probability of block error shown in Fig. \ref{fig:fvsfhat} can be fit approximately by:

+where $a,b,c,d,e$ are constants (the approximation gives a $2\%$ tolerance).
+Assuming our estimator of $\hat{f}$ is centered on the true flip probability (\emph{i.e.} an unbiased estimator), has a variance derived from its quantum Fisher information (\emph{i.e.} an optimal estimator), and has a known probability density function $P(\hat{f})$, we can then make an estimate of what constant should be added to any estimated $\hat{f}$ in order to maximally improve the decoder performance.